MarekSzmyt/challenge_portfolio_marek/README.md

 ## Subtask 2
 📁 [Repository](https://github.com/MarekSzmyt/challenge_portfolio_marek) was created
 ## Subtask 3
 👋 Hey!
 My name is Marek.
-I started this project to learn basics of manual testing, and hopufully get the deeper understanding of the development process.
-I'm already learned a little bit of frontend and I work daily as an UX designer.
+I started this project to learn basics of manual testing, and hopufully get the deeper understanding of the developement process.
+I'm already learned a quite a bit of frontend (react ❤️) and I work daily as an UX designer.

-Also, testings sounds like a lot of fun and combines it with my goal of making products better for the Users.
+Also, testings sounds like a lot of fun - let's try to be a Sherlock Holmes!
+And as a designer I think it would help me to make more User centered products.

 *Marek*
 ## Subtask 4 [WIP]